 You don’t have to choose just one and can mix different income options in a way that suits you.
 You might want to cover essential spending with an annuity, which is guaranteed and provides peace of mind, but be happy to leave the rest of your pot invested, where it has the chance to grow and recover losses.
-You can read more on retirement income options here, and the Government offers a free and impartial guidance service to help you understand your options at retirement.
-This is available via the web, telephone or face-to-face through government approved organisations, such as The Pensions Advisory Service and the Citizens Advice Bureau.
-You can find out more by going to pensionwise.gov.uk or by calling Pension Wise on 0800 138 3944.
+You can read more on retirement income options here, and the government’s Pension Wise service offers free, impartial guidance to help you understand your options at retirement.
+You can access the guidance online or call on 0800 138 3944.

 Delaying retirement: improving your income potential

 No one likes the idea that their hard-won retirement will have to be delayed but there can be valuable long-term benefits from doing so.
 Every extra year that you work is a year that you don’t have to fund from retirement savings, but it’s also an extra year in which you could build your retirement pot.

 The ongoing pandemic has forced all sorts of changes to our lives - including more flexible working.
 Could these help you eke out an extra year of work?
 Is working longer easier to take if there’s no commute to deal with, or if you can reduce your hours a bit?
 It may be worth approaching your employer to discuss these options.